 English is taught daily as a discrete subject, but also features heavily in many other curriculum areas.

-English consists of reading, writing, speaking and listening, handwriting, phonics, spelling, punctuation and grammar.
+English consists of reading, writing, spoken language, handwriting, phonics, spelling, vocabulary, punctuation and grammar.
 We use the English programmes of study for key stages 1 and 2.

-It is our aim that children should become ‘readers for life’.
-Children are encouraged to read a wide range of materials including their reading programme books.
-A good background of literature is provided in the school, which is constantly being improved and updated.
+It is our aim that children should become readers for life.
+Children are encouraged to read a wide range of books.
+A good background of literature is provided in the school and is constantly being improved and updated.